-This nuance is very important, particularly in the 'ideological opposition' between those who prioritize a 'publication' strategy and those who prefer one that stresses a 'patent', because premature disclosure, in the form of articles or conferences, ensures the circulation of knowledge but also facilitates uncontrolled utilization of the results of research by industry, including competitors of the national or European industry.
+This nuance is very important, particularly in the 'ideological opposition' between those who prioritize a 'publication' strategy and those who prefer one that stresses a 'patent', because premature disclosure, in the form of articles or conferences. ensures the circulation knowledge but also facilitates uncontrolled utilization of the results of research by industry, including competitors of the national or European industry.
+However we should recall from our analytical study already reported in section I.4 above that this gives a somewhat loaded view of IPRs, focusing on static results, the possible detriment of longer-term dynamic gains.